Democratic Republic of Congo: Accelerating a special economic zone in Kinshasa

 “We wanted to empower government officials and find them a good and reliable private partner after the tendering process,” adds Hélène.
 “We taught them how PPPs work so they can have the right conversations and make decisions with confidence.”

-CPCS finished the tendering process and recommended the government to partner with Strategos, an American management consulting firm.
+CPCS finished the tendering process and recommended the government to partner up with Strategos, an American management consulting firm.

 CPCS is currently supporting the Congolese government in its negotiations with Strategos in advance of the PPP contract signing.